lermana/python_fundamentals/README.md

 - open `terminal`
 - navigate to the directory you've unpacked (use `cd` to change directories, `ls` to list contents of directory)
 - run `jupyter notebook`

+Finally, if you'd like to run the _data science_ notebooks, you will need to install `indoorplants`, which is a library I've [writtten](https://github.com/lermana/indoorplants/) with help from one of our data scientists, [Xiaofeng Cao](https://github.com/xcao38).
+You can get this through running (in your virtual environment, if you have one):
+- `pip install indoorplants`

 ## Jupyter Keyboard Shorcuts